CyrilLagger/scDiffCom/README.md

 [vignette](https://cyrillagger.github.io/scDiffCom/articles/scDiffCom-vignette.html).

-For a concrete and large-scale project that used scDiffCom, please look at scAgeCom, our murine atlas of age-related changes in intercellular communication (in preparation).
+For a concrete and large-scale project that used scDiffCom, please look at [scAgeCom](https://github.com/CyrilLagger/scAgeCom), our murine atlas of age-related changes in intercellular communication.

 ## Citation